dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 ### Class Entity

-The entity identifies a single item and is represented as a unique integer value within a Dominion.
+An Entity identifies a single item and is represented as a unique integer value within a Dominion.
+Entities can contain zero or more components that are POJOs with no behavior and can change components dynamically.
+Entities can be disabled and re-enabled and can use a given Enum to optionally set a state.

 ### Class Results

-The results of selecting entities that have a certain set of components and, optionally, a state.
+A Results contains the results of selecting entities that match set of components and, optionally, have a state.

 ## Support Dominion